TuukkaOT/data_scripts/data_analysis/README.md

-- acoustic_analysis.py is used for running a set of prosodically linked acoustic analyses on a specch corpus.
+- acoustic_analysis.py runs a set of prosodically linked acoustic analyses on a specch corpus.
-- temporal_analysis.py is used for analysing temporal features of audio files aligned into TextGrid files with [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic).
+- temporal_analysis.py analyses temporal features of audio files aligned into TextGrid files with [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic).
-- extract_prominent_syllables.py is used to look for the most prominent syllables in prominence files that have been extracted with the [Wavelet Prosody Toolkit](https://github.com/asuni/wavelet_prosody_toolkit) by Suni et al.
+- extract_prominent_syllables.py looks for the most prominent syllables in prominence files that have been extracted with the [Wavelet Prosody Toolkit](https://github.com/asuni/wavelet_prosody_toolkit) by Suni et al.
-- prominence_labeler.py is used to categorically annotate transcripts according to the prominence files.
+- prominence_labeler.py annotates annotate transcripts according to the prominence files.
 - run_PCA.py runs a principal component analysis, a linear transformation technique for dimensionality reduction, on the latent space of a neural speech synthesizer.
 - pca_visualization.py plots principal components ona 1-3 dimensional plane.